Our Steps for a cleaner ventilation system

 *Process may vary slightly from home to home, depending on the setup and system we are cleaning.

 Technicians arrive to your home with our clearly marked Vacuum trucks.
 We use some of the best equipment in the industry to help clean your air duct system.
 We have truck mounted vacuums and compressors to provide more than enough power to clean all sizes of homes.
 All equipment that is brought into your home is cleaned & disinfected between jobs as best as possible to help prevent cross contamination.

-Our technicians are trained by NADCA (National Air Duct Cleaners Association).
+Our technicians have numerous years of experience and have cleaned all types of systems and components.
 This ensures that you get the best expert service in the industry.
 We stand behind all of our technicians and their workmanship and provide a 90 day warranty.
 If there are any issues that arise, you come across a vent or area that wasn’t cleaned, or just not happy with the service, we will gladly come back and have the issues rectified.

 Uniformed technicians arrive and greet you.
 Next they do a walk-thru of your home as part of our pre-cleaning assessment.
 They will want to know any specific questions and concerns you have so that they can provide answers and attend to your specific needs.

 Our technicians remove their shoes or use protective booties while working around the home to ensure that they don’t track any dirt or make a mess.
 As per safety regulations, the technicians MUST keep their shoes on in the Furnace Room.
 We will do our best to keep the area protected and will clean up any mess, if any.

 Protective drop clothes and corner guards are placed under all of our vacuum hoses as they are laid out from the truck to your duct system ensuring that they don’t scuff or scratch your floors and furnishings.
 A door or window will need to be open to allow access for our hoses.